-From the newspaper, the catalogue for his exhibit and a collection of photographs taken at that time, we know of 40 of his paintings and 24 sketches and there are certainly more commissions and paintings he did that we have no record.
-Only one of the B.C. sketches and only 11 of his B.C. paintings have been located.
+From the newspaper, the catalogue for his exhibit and a collection of photographs taken at that time, we know of 40 of his paintings and 24 sketches and there are certainly more commissions and paintings he did for which we have we have no record.
+Only two of the B.C. sketches and only 13 of his B.C. paintings have been located.

 Brown painted in two main genres – landscape painting including some more documentary views of Victoria area, and what we might call “vanity” images – commissioned drawings of people’s houses, farms and businesses which they would hang on their own walls.
 One of these vanity drawings of George Dean’s farm, which is now, is in the collection of the BC Archives.
 Where are all his paintings now?